gsgbills/MITIBMCloud/README.md

 #### 1.2.
 Install `awscli` using [pip](https://pypi.org/project/pip/)

-The [awscli](https://docs.aws.amazon.com/cli/latest/userguide/) lets you setup and upload data to your buckets.
+The [aws CLI](https://docs.aws.amazon.com/cli/latest/userguide/) lets you setup and upload data to your buckets.
 (Will get to this later)

 ```
 pip install awscli